Foreign Sovereign Immunities Act

 2. Service Pursuant to Applicable International Convention, 28 U.S.C.
 1608(a)(2), provides for service under applicable international treaty or convention.
 The United States is party to two multilateral treaties on service of process, the Hague Convention on Service Abroad of Judicial and Extrajudicial Documents in Civil and Commercial Matters and the Inter-American Convention on Letters Rogatory and Additional Protocol.

 3. Service by sending a copy of the summons and complaint and a notice of suit, together with a translation of each into the official language of the foreign state, by any form of mail requiring a signed receipt, to be addressed and dispatched by the clerk of the court to the head of the ministry of foreign affairs of the foreign state concerned, 28 U.S.C.
 1608(a)(3).
-Proviso: Formal Objection of Foreign State to Service by Mail Upon Accession to the Hague Service Convention: If a foreign state which is a party to the Hague Service Convention formally objected to service by mail when it acceded to the Convention, service under Section 1608(a)(3) should not be attempted, and the plaintiff should proceed to service under Section 1608(a)(4), citing in the cover letter to the Department of State’s, Directorate of Overseas Citizens Services the foreign state's objection to service by mail as noted in its accession to the Hague Service Convention.
+Proviso: Formal Objection of Foreign State to Service by Mail Upon Accession to the Hague Service Convention If a foreign state which is a party to the Hague Service Convention formally objected to service by mail when it acceded to the Convention, service under Section 1608(a)(3) should not be attempted, and the plaintiff should proceed to service under Section 1608(a)(4), citing in the cover letter to the Department of State’s, Directorate of Overseas Citizens Services the foreign state's objection to service by mail as noted in its accession to the Hague Service Convention.
 To determine which foreign state has objected to service under Article 10(a) of the Hague Service Convention via postal channels, see the Hague Conference on Private International Law website.

 4. Service via Diplomatic Channels: 28 U.S.C.
-1608(a)(4)provides for service of a summons, complaint and notice of suit by way of the diplomatic channel if service could not be made by mail in accordance with Section 1608(a)(3) within 30 days.
+1608(a)(4)provides for service of a summons, complaint, and notice of suit through diplomatic channels if service could not be made by mail in accordance with Section 1608(a)(3) within 30 days.
 The Department of State will not accept a request for service under Section 1608(a)(4) if the other methods for service in Section 1608(a) have not been exhausted, if the documents are incomplete, or if requisite translations are not provided.
-The summons, complaint and notice of suit must be submitted to the U.S. Department of State, L/CA/POG/GC, SA-17, 10th Floor, Washington, DC 20522-1710 in duplicate.
-Requesting courts or plaintiff's counsel should establish in writing to the Department that service has been attempted pursuant to 1608(a)(l), (2) and (3).
+The summons, complaint, and notice of suit must be submitted to the U.S. Department of State, L/CA/POG/GC, SA-17, 10th Floor, Washington, DC 20522-1710 in duplicate.
+Requesting courts or plaintiff's counsel should establish in writing to the Department that service has been attempted pursuant to 1608(a)(1), (2) and (3).
 If service is attempted pursuant to Section 1608(a)(2), by applicable international convention, and service is denied by a foreign central authority for the convention, a copy of the denial should be furnished.
 As explained above, if service under Section 1608(a)(3) is inapplicable due to the foreign state’s formal objection upon accession to the Hague Service Convention, this fact should also be noted.

 28 U.S.C.
 1608(a)(3) and 1608(a)(4) require preparation of a "notice of suit".
-22 CFR 93.2(e) provides a format for a notice of suit.
+22 C.F.R.
+93.2(e) provides a format for a notice of suit.
 There is no pre-printed form.
-22 CFR 93.2(e) annex provides that a copy of the FSIA must accompany the notice of suit.
+22 C.F.R.
+93.2(e) annex provides that a copy of the FSIA must accompany the notice of suit.

 28 U.S.C.
-1608(a)(4) and 22 CFR 93.1 provide that the documents be sent to the Department of State by the clerk of court.
+1608(a)(4) and 22 C.F.R.
+93.1 provide that the documents be sent to the Department of State by the clerk of court.
 In practice, some courts have local rules, which provide that such documents are transmitted directly by plaintiff’s counsel rather than by the clerk of court.
 The Department of State accepts requests under Section 1608(a)(4) received under cover of a letter from either the clerk of court or counsel for the plaintiffs.

 A certified copy of the diplomatic note transmitting the summons, complaint and notice of suit to the foreign state is forwarded by the Department of State to the clerk of the court where the action is pending as proof of service.
-A copy is provided to plaintiff's counsel.
+A courtesy copy is generally provided to plaintiff's counsel.

 28 U.S.C.
 Section 1608(b) governs service on an agency or instrumentality of a foreign State.